We have divided our mortgage guide into the following sections. Click on the icon of each for in-depth information.

 Whether you do not feel that you are earning enough, have no deposit monies available, have adverse credit registered against you, are self employed, a director, or on a fixed employment contract, Mosaic Mortgages will be able to find a mortgage to suit your individual circumstances.

 Find out all you need to know about getting a mortgage by selecting one of the links on the navigation panel on the left hand side of the home page.
 The First Time Buyer guide contains a lot of useful information for home owners moving house as well.

 This is a fee charged by the lender should the borrower want to remortgage elsewhere or pay off the mortgage in full before the end of a special rate period (pre-determined at the outset).
 This is designed to ensure that the borrower stays with the lender for the specified period of time.

 There is generally a balance between the rate that is offered to the borrower and the length of time that the borrower will be tied in to that lender with a penalty.
 If the rate is exceptionally low, the lender will tie the borrower in for longer than the offered rate.
-For example:

 How the lender calculates the penalty does vary from a number of months interest penalty (usually calculated at the lender’s variable rate) to a percentage of the amount of mortgage redeemed.

 There is a misconception usually amongst the self employed or Company Directors that they will not be able to get a mortgage.
 This is not true.

 However, a lender will always take into account the stability of an applicant’s employment when making a decision whether to lend.